See the latest vacancies and find out about working for MSF UKJobs in the UK

-The trial’s Project Management Team, housed in the Manson Unit at MSF UK, manages the project on a day-to-day basis, overseen by a strong governance structure including a Steering Committee and an external Scientific Advisory Committee consisting of world-renowned experts.
+Ethical and scientific rigor is maintained via a strong governance structure, including a Steering Committee and an external Scientific Advisory Committee consisting of world-renowned experts.

 Independent Ethics Review Boards (ERBs) are charged with protecting the rights, safety and wellbeing of clinical trial participants.

 They review all aspects of a study before deciding whether it can go ahead or not.
-Before a site is allowed to start enrolling patients, the ERB will review all study-related materials including the protocol, standard operating procedures and patient materials.
+Before a site is allowed to start enrolling patients, the ERB will review all study-related materials including the protocol and patient materials.
 ERB’s also perform periodic reviews throughout the study’s duration.

-TB Practecal is being reviewed by the following independent Ethics Review Boards (ERB):
+TB PRACTECAL has been approved by the following independent Ethics Review Boards (ERB):

-- Médecins Sans Frontières/Doctors Without Borders (MSF) - ERB
+- Médecins Sans Frontières/Doctors Without Borders (MSF) Ethics Review Board

-- London School of Hygiene and Tropical Medicine (LSHTM) - ERB
+- London School of Hygiene and Tropical Medicine (LSHTM) Observational / Interventions Research Ethics Committee

 Meet the project management team